-If you want to enjoy superb views of Lake Superior do the 24 kilometre return hike to the Top of the Giant.
-Even though it’s a long hike, there is only 290 metres of elevation gain.
-The first 8 kilometres are completely flat so you can knock them off in a couple of hours.
+If you want to enjoy superb views of Lake Superior do the 24 km return hike to the Top of the Giant.
+Even though it’s a long hike, there is only 290 m of elevation gain.
+The first 8 km are completely flat so you can knock them off in a couple of hours.

 Interestingly, when you reach the Top of the Giant you’re still 45 minutes away from the high point.
 Be sure to go to the very end of the hike so you get the thrilling view over the cliff.
 At this point you’re at one of the highest points in Ontario overlooking the largest freshwater lake in the world by area.
 It’s quite a sight!

 The hike is easily accessible from Thunder Bay as a day trip or you can camp in the park.

-The Southern Headland Trail is a mere 2.2 kilometres long but it packs a punch over its short length.
+The Southern Headland Trail is a mere 2.2 km long but it packs a punch over its short length.
 Enjoy boardwalks, views of Lake Superior and beautiful beaches.
 You can knock it off in under an hour.

 For a full-day hike, head to White River Canyon and Suspension Bridge on the Coastal Trail that runs for 60 kilometres.
 This is the easiest part of the longer hike and very enjoyable.
 Boardwalks, some lovely flat stretches through woods, and beautiful Playter Harbour are some of the highlights between the parking lot and the suspension bridge.

 Either arrange a shuttle or do out and back hikes, perhaps over a few days.
 The trail often runs close to the cliff edge where you can look down at an otherworldly colour of turquoise blue water.
 Don’t miss a stop at the Grotto and Indian Head Cove.
 It’s also worth hiking on the sharply pointed rocks to the fantastic lookout of Overhanging Rock.